Smiling men examine a display at an outdoor corporate workshop or team offsite on a modern terrace.

 Mistake 2: Failing to Debrief

-Practical consideration: Always schedule five minutes afterward to discuss the activity.
+Fix: Spend five minutes after.
 Ask: "What process did we follow?
-Who emerged as the leader?
-What communication style proved most effective?
-How does this reflect our workflow challenges?"
+Who led?
+What communication worked?
+How does this show up in our actual work?"

 Mistake 3: Poor Context Alignment

-The problem: Choosing the wrong game for the goal (e.g., running a high-trust physical game with a newly formed, nervous team).
+The problem: Running a high-trust physical game with a nervous new team backfires.

-Practical consideration: Use the Naboo Engagement Quadrant.
-If trust is low, start with Quick Wins like Word Association.
-Save high-vulnerability games to play at work like the Minefield or Trust Fall for teams with established psychological safety.
+Fix: Use the Engagement Quadrant.
+Start low-stakes with new teams.
+Save high-vulnerability games for teams with established psychological safety.

 Measuring the Impact of Structured Play